izinman/HashiJS/README.md

 # HashiJS

-A project to create an Javascript implementation of Hashiwokakero.
-The end goal is for a cross-platform compatible library that can be used for iOS, Android, and desktop browser implementations.
+A project to create an Javascript implementation of Hashiwokakero, built using Expo and React Native.
+The end goal is for a cross-platform app that can be played on iOS, Android, and desktop browser.

+To build and run, install expo and react dependencies.
+I used `npx create-expo-app hashi-js` and `npx expo install react-native-web react-dom @expo/metro-runtime` to install dependencies.

+Use npm run web from the hashi-js folder to start the web app.

-Created by Cole Margerum and Isaac Zinman
+Created by Cole Margerum and Isaac Zinman.